 David Felt ruled Feltville with a beneficent but stern hand, and earned for himself the paternalistic nickname "King David".
 Village residents were required to attend religious services each week in a church on the second floor of this building, but were allowed to worship and practice religion in accordance with their own beliefs.
-Felt provided a priest, minister, or rabbi each week to conduct the services, and eventually hired a non-denominational minister to remain in full-time residence.
+Felt provided a minister of varying denominations each week to conduct the services, and eventually hired a non-denominational minister to remain in full-time residence.